7 Best Free Online Image Annotation Tools (2026)

 Canva photo editor

-Canva isn't an annotation tool — it's a design platform.
+Canva is not a dedicated annotation tool.
+It is a design platform.
 But its photo editor and element library make it surprisingly capable for annotating images when you need the result to look polished.

 Upload a screenshot, then layer on arrows, callout boxes, numbered circles, text, and shapes from Canva's massive element library.
-The results look more "designed" than what you'd get from a typical annotation tool, which matters for customer-facing documentation, blog posts, and product marketing materials.
+The results look more "designed" than what you would get from a typical annotation tool, which matters for customer-facing documentation, blog posts, and product marketing materials.

 The trade-off is speed.
 Canva's editor is designed for design, not quick markup.
 Adding a simple arrow takes more clicks than it should.
 And you need a free account to use it.